nxsh/Dotfiles/README.md

 - Set UK keyboard (iBus has no English UK, settle with UK Extended until fix in [Errors](Dotfiles/Errors.md) is tested
 - Install 'arandr' to configure multiple monitors when using i3
 - Install bumblebee (pus Intel & Nvidia graphic drivers) to properly control Nvdia GPU
+- Install Rofi, style in ~/.Xresources, and set to exec in i3 config instead of dmenu
 ---

 ## i3